mitin001/audfprint-gui/README.md

 ## How to install

-Download the latest release from https://github.com/mitin001/audfprint-gui/releases.
+Download the latest release from https://github.com/mitin001/audfprint-gui/releases (.exe for Windows, .dmg for macOS).

 ### Windows